 Sarah was burdened by heart disease caused by blood regurgitation in the arteries.
 She died at the age of 75 on Nov.
 2, 1918.

 Levi suffered a heart block caused by degeneration of his arteries, and passed away at the age of 79 on May 28, 1925.
-Burial was in Salisbury.
+Burial was in the Independent Order of Odd Fellows Cemetery in Salisbury.